mxr/manager-for-ynab/manager_for_ynab/reconciler/README.md

 ## What This Does

 When YNAB imports your transactions and balances stay in sync, reconciliation is straightforward.
-When they do not, finding the right set of transactions to clear can be tedious. `manager-for-ynab reconciler` finds the unreconciled YNAB transactions that bring an account to a target balance, then either prints them or reconciles them through the YNAB API.
+When they get out of sync, finding the right set of transactions to clear can be tedious. `manager-for-ynab reconciler` finds the unreconciled YNAB transactions that bring an account to a target balance, then either prints them or reconciles them through the YNAB API.

-Suppose you want to reconcile a credit card account ending in `1234` to `$1,471.32`:
+Suppose you want to reconcile a credit card account containing `1234` to `$1,471.32`:

 ```console
 $ manager-for-ynab reconciler --account-like 1234 --target 1471.32 --for-real
 ```

-By default, bare `--account-like` values are wrapped in `%...%`, so `1234` behaves like a substring match.
+By default, bare account targeting strings are wrapped in `%...%`, so `1234` behaves like a substring match.
 If you want explicit SQL `LIKE` behavior, include `%` or `_` yourself.

 ## Usage